On the existence of shadow prices for optimal investment with random endowment: Solvability of the problem and existence of shadow prices

 In what follows, we shall establish the existence and uniqueness result for the primal solution of \eqref{pp}.
-The spirit of the proof is revealed in \cite{Sch04LN} (compare also \cite{Gua02} and \cite{BCKMK13}).
-However, we observe that the positivity of $(f_n)_{n\in\mathbb{N}}$ in \cite[Lemma 3.16]{Sch04LN} is not essentially needed for the proof of the existence.
-Thus, we reorganize a proof in the Appendix.
+In the frictionless case, a similar result without random endowment has been proved in \cite{Sch04LN} (compare also \cite{Gua02} and \cite{BCKMK13}).
+The author of \cite{Sch04LN} applied a technical lemma (\cite[Lemma 3.16]{Sch04LN}) to conduct a proof by contradiction and show that the limit of a maximizing sequence indeed solves the utility maximization problem.
+We find that the assumption $\{f_n\}_{n\in\mathbb{N}}\geq 0$ in \cite[Lemma 3.16]{Sch04LN} is not essentially needed for proceeding the argument.
+Thus, we reorganize a lemma in the Appendix and for the sake of completeness, we also give the proof of the following theorem. \begin{theorem} Let Assumptions \ref{Sassumption}, \ref{Scps}, \ref{re} and \ref{U(x)assumption} hold.
+Assume moreover that Then, the utility maximization problem \eqref{pp} admits a unique solution $\widehat{g}\in\cC^\lambda(x).$ \end{theorem} \begin{proof} The uniqueness is trivial due to the strict concavity of $U$.
+Thus, we only have to show the existence.